Diana-Doe/ucu_software_arch/README.md

 #### You can use Requests.http to post or get messages
 ### POST
-Add messages, facade service will send post to login service (returns success if POST succeeded):
+Add messages, facade service will generates POST requests to login service (returns success if POST succeeded):
 ![image](https://user-images.githubusercontent.com/54356826/158178391-1a83aa3f-1c65-46bc-a6d2-fa697402f60c.png)

 ### GET
-Get messages (all messages in one string),facade service will send get to login service (returns string with messages) and to messages service (is not implemented yet).
+Get messages (all messages in one string),facade service will generates GET requests to login service (returns string with messages) and to messages service (is not implemented yet).
 ![image](https://user-images.githubusercontent.com/54356826/158178518-3c3ae4cb-66c8-47cd-bfd7-422c26376872.png)